-Older prostate cancer patients should think twice before undergoing treatmentMay 20th, 2013 in Cancer /
+Older prostate cancer patients should think twice before undergoing treatmentMay 20, 2013 in Medicine & Health / Cancer

 Older prostate cancer patients with other underlying health conditions should think twice before committing to surgery or radiation therapy for their cancer, according to a multicenter study led by researchers in the UCLA Department of Urology.